Are you wanting to learn how to hold a pool stick for beginners? the best stance in pool, how to aim or even how to put spin on the cue ball?

 I’ll give you a detailed step-by-step rundown on what to do and things to keep in mind while doing them – don’t worry, I’ll make it easy for you, you’ll hold a cue like a pro in no time!

-As I said, I will be using Efren Reyers as a case study from his 2014 CSI Invitational 8-Ball champianship so you can learn from the pros how to hold a cue.
-I took and studied Efrens shots from the video below:
+Check out Efren Reyers from his 2014 CSI Invitational 8-Ball championship see how the pros how to hold a cue. video below:

 Step 1: Grip the cue at your waist level with your strong hand